-In 1901, Isabella and her son, James were living with her family (Crawford) in house 2, Rossnagillagh, Glendermot, Co.
+In 1901, Isabella and her son, James were living with her parents (Crawford) and 2 sisters and 1 brother in house 2, Rossnagillagh, Glendermot, Co.
 Londonderry.
 James (8) is described as a scholar.
+James' sister Jeannie E also lived in the property.
+There were also 4 servants.

 In 1911, Isabella is residing in house 6, Claredon Street, Londonderry.
 This later was known as 11 Clarendon Street, Londonderry, There is no mention of James in this home on Census day.